grdguez/eweipc/readme.txt

 Setup:

-This is a bash program AND requires curl installed on your system.
+This is a bash program AND requires curl and dnsutils installed on your system.

-For Raspbian users: ensure you have dnsutils installed.

 You will need a gmail app password.